 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-Water is one of the key components of Ice Water Extraction, also known as washing hash.
-While there are other ways to make hash, such as Dry Sifting, mixing ice cold water and cannabis is generally seen as the most efficient way to create the highest grades of solventless cannabis concentrate.
+Water is one of the key components of the Ice Water Extraction method, which is the best way to produce bubble hash.
+While there are other ways to make hash such as Dry Sifting, mixing ice cold water and cannabis is generally seen as the most efficient way to create the highest grades of solventless cannabis concentrate.

 Making the best hash requires premium cannabis material, a set of high quality Hash Washing Bags, and cold, clean water.
 Ice water is used to knock off trichome heads from the tiny stalks that hold them to the cannabis plant, then Hash Washing Bags are used to filter those trichomes from the ice water slurry.
 Since water is central to the process, it's critical to use the best quality water if you're aiming to create full melt bubble hash.